 Over 200 birds can be found on Bonaire at various times including the more than 15,000 flamingos that nest in the protected area within the salt pans to the south.

 Apart from Washington Slagbaai, several other vulnerable areas have been designated as protected zones.
-All are open to the public and individual as well as bird watching tours by bus are available.
+All are open to the public but distance must be kept in order to not disturb them.
+There are bird watching tours by bus available, or by kayak in the mangroves.

 9. Food Trucks